alrichardbollans/WCVPHomonyms/README.md

 ## What do we count as a homonym?

-This analysis considers validly published binomial species names (excluding hybrids) in the World Checklist of Vascular Plants (WCVP) v12 [1] that resolve to an accepted name (i.e. Unplaced names are ignored).
-We consider duplicated binomial names as homonyms, and specifically explore ambiguous homonyms ( i.e. those that resolve to different accepted species).
+This analysis considers validly published binomial species names (excluding hybrids) in the World Checklist of Vascular Plants (WCVP) v13 [1] that resolve to an accepted name (i.e. Unplaced names are ignored).
+We consider duplicated binomial names as homonyms, and specifically explore ambiguous homonyms (i.e. those that resolve to different accepted species).

 ## Overview

-Out of the 958,654 species records in the WCVP, 57,767 of these are species binomials that are ambiguous homonyms.
-The breakdown of the taxon statuses of these 57,767 records is given below.
+Out of the 964,967 species records in the WCVP, 57,928 of these are species binomials that are ambiguous homonyms.
+The breakdown of the taxon statuses of these 57,928 records is given below.

 ![ambiguous_homonyms_taxon_status_pie_chart.png](taxonomy_inputs%2Foutputs%2Fplots%2Fambiguous_homonyms_taxon_status_pie_chart.png)

-Out of 924,458 *unique* binomial species names in the WCVP, 26,588 of these are ambiguous homonyms.
+Out of 930,686 *unique* binomial species names in the WCVP, 26,670 of these are ambiguous homonyms.

 The most common homonym is *Artemisia rupestris*, and this is also the binomial name that can refer to the most different accepted species, possibly referring to: